Tips and Tricks for Triathlon Beginners with NO Training

 - IM Tattoo or Car sticker

-- Swimsuit (seriously, short or a t-shirt serves the same purpose.
+- Swimsuit (seriously, shorts or a t-shirt serves the same purpose.
 This really is not a necessity but for the sake of those around you, wear something!)

 - Next% Running shoes